OlgaBochkaryova/website/content/cookbook.md

 ## visualization

-**🌍 WebTool** [iTOL](https://itol.embl.de/) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4987883/) - an online tool for the display, annotation and management of phylogenetic trees.
+**🌍 WebTool** [iTOL](https://itol.embl.de/) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4987883/)) - an online tool for the display, annotation and management of phylogenetic trees.
 Allows to explore your trees directly in the browser and annotate them with various types of data.

+**🌍 WebTool** [Phandango](https://github.com/jameshadfield/phandango/wiki) ([paper](https://academic.oup.com/bioinformatics/article/34/2/292/4212949)) - a fully interactive tool to allow visualisation of a phylogenetic tree, associated metadata and genomic information such as recombination blocks, pan-genome contents or GWAS results.

 **🔧 Tool** [Gene Graphics](https://katlabs.cc/genegraphics/) ([paper](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btx793)) - an application that allows for consistent, visually appealing representations of physical gene neighborhoods with minimal effort or expertise.

 **🌍 WebTool** [Biorender](https://biorender.com/) - a tool to help scientists create and share professional scientific figures.